vinhowe/cs224-labs/linux-systems.md

 cd ..
 ```

+If you type `cd` and press enter (without an argument) it will return you to your home directory.

 ---

 #### Task 6.
 Use `cd` to move into the directory you created for Task 5.
 Then use `cd ..` to move back into your home directory.